It happened around Monday at 10:20 p.m. along the 2900 block of North Broad Street.

-The victim, 36-year-old Karon Underwood, was a construction worker by trade.
+Underwood was a father of five and a construction worker by trade.
 His children ranged in age from two to 13 years old.

-Tanya Johnson said it would have been easy to seek out help.
+Underwood's aunt, Tanya Johnson, said it would have been easy to seek out help.

 "You're four blocks away from the hospital and you couldn't stop?
 The fire station is right around the corner.
-Right around the corner.
-That's pain right there nobody wants," said Johnson.
+Right around the corner," said Johnson.

 Anyone with any information is asked to call police at 215-685-3180.